aulddaegs/aulddaegs.github.io/book/text/psalm.md

 A Psalm for the Dying
-*A poem by the anonymous writer P. K. W, published as a video set to footage of various natural disasters and civil wars.*
+*A poem by the anonymous writer “P. K. W”, published as a video set to footage of various natural disasters and civil wars.*

 **Voice 1:**
 Time